MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md

 After you look to see if one of the Skype for Business or Microsoft Teams services are available, you can see [Skype for Business and Microsoft Teams add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md) to help you buy licenses and assign them to your users.

 > [!NOTE]
-> If you need to get more telephone numbers for your users, see [Get new numbers for your users](../what-are-calling-plans-in-office-365/get-new-numbers-for-your-users.md) or [Get new user phone numbers request forms](../what-are-calling-plans-in-office-365/get-new-user-phone-numbers-request-forms.md).
+> If you need to get more telephone numbers for your users, see [Getting phone numbers for your users](../what-are-calling-plans-in-office-365/getting-phone-numbers-for-your-users.md) or [Get new user phone numbers request forms](../what-are-calling-plans-in-office-365/get-new-user-phone-numbers-request-forms.md).

 ## Want to learn more about these services?